22 FAQs people ask about how to build relationships with the media

 Then send your email.
 Emails with a punchy, relevant heading, and with a press release attached, stand a better chance of being noticed.

 If possible, invite the journalist for a quick coffee to discuss how you can work together.
-Make it easy for the journalist and meet somewhere near their offices.
+Make it easy for the journalist and offer to meet somewhere near their offices.

 Every journalist is in the business of being read, viewed and shared.
 This only happens if they publish material that is relevant, informative and attention-grabbing.